mustafar/nh-recipes/content/blog/ande-ka-halwa/index.md

 While warm make diamond shaped or square cuts.

 # Tips
-> Use less sugar if you prefer mild er sweetness.
+> Use less sugar if you prefer milder sweetness.